| |

 Want a great luxury hotel option?

 Park Hyatt Busan – Sitting slightly further away from the sandy beaches of Busan, yet within proximity of the renowned Busan Exhibition and Convention Centre (BEXCO).
 The hotel offers luxurious 5-star accommodation.
-With an exquisite eatery on the 32nd floor, one can enjoy breathtaking views of the city skyline and the glistening ocean below whilst dining there.
+With an exquisite eatery on the 32nd floor, one can enjoy breathtaking views of the city skyline and the glistening ocean below while dining there.
 See availability and prices here!

 Want to stay in the middle of the city so you can see it all?